GingerDragon7/GingerDragon7/README.md

 Hi, I'm [Sunny Bhadani](https://www.linkedin.com/in/sunny-bhadani-40b1a8112/), a Full Stack Web Developer 🚀 an Indian Expat working in Thailand.

-I believe technology empowers us to make our lives better, and as such, we have a responsibility to make technology useful, usable, pleasurable, and accessible.
+I believe technology empowers us to make our lives better, and we have a responsibility to make technology useful, usable, pleasurable, and accessible.

 Beside's programming, I enjoy eating food and traveling.